-GUSTO partners have participated in regional trail planning efforts initiated by Santa Fe County, Santa Fe National Forest, the Greater Santa Fe Recreational Planning Partnership, the state's Rio Grande Trail Commission, and the Santa Fe Metropolitan Planning Organization, and have worked to include GUSTO priorities in these efforts.
-The partners have successfully identified and collaboratively implemented a variety of demonstration trail projects in and around Santa Fe from 2016-18.
+GUSTO partners have participated in regional trail planning efforts initiated by Santa Fe County, Santa Fe National Forest (SFNF), the Greater Santa Fe Recreational Planning Partnership convened by SFNF, the state's Rio Grande Trail Commission, and the Santa Fe Metropolitan Planning Organization, and have worked to include GUSTO priorities in these efforts.
+The partners have successfully identified and collaboratively implemented a variety of demonstration trail projects in and around Santa Fe from 2016-19.